 What’s Jewish about protecting the environment?

-The Asheville JCC is committed to serving as Shomrei Adamah, Guardians of the Earth.
-Through our environmental education programming we teach our children about Kavod (Respect) and Tikkun Olam (Repair of the World).
-Our award-winning garden curriculum connects them to Nature, Food and the ancient agricultural cycles which have set the rhythm of Jewish life for millennium.
+In Shalom Children’s Center, through our environmental education programming, we teach our children about Kavod (Respect) and Tikkun Olam (Repair of the World).
+Our award-winning garden curriculum connects students to nature, food and the ancient agricultural cycles which have set the rhythm of Jewish life for millennium.

 Coming soon: multi-generational programming that explores the connection between Judaism and environmental stewardship through education, service and fun!